jylim21/Machine-Learning-Projects/kuala-lumpur-rain-prediction.md

 ### Output
 </details>
 <pre>
-Accuracy:  0.6667
+Accuracy:  0.7233
-Precision:  0.7367
+Precision:  0.7530
-Recall:  0.7844
+Recall:  0.8908
-F1-Score:  0.7598
+F1-Score:  0.8161
-array([[ 77, 104],
+array([[ 45,  83],
-       [ 80, 291]])
+       [ 31, 253]])
 </pre>

-Although the accuracy isn't really satisfactory, however the advantage of using this algorithm is we are able to find out which features play a more important role in predicting the final outcome.
+Although the accuracy isn't really excellent for this algorithm, the advantage of using this algorithm is we are able to find out which features play a more important role in predicting the final outcome.

 By plotting the feature importances: